solo-nko/Vue-Counter/README.md

 ## Tech used

-* Vue 3 with Vite
+* Vue 3 with Vite and Composition API
 * TypeScript
 * VS Code